pirataspinhal/dailyprogrammer-279/README.md

-# dailyprogrammer-280
+# dailyprogrammer-279
-Solution attempt for DailyProgrammer 280 in Haskell.
+Attempt to solve challenge #279 using a functional programming approach in Haskell.

 http://goo.gl/RfujkW